caro46/Tetraploid_project/correction_pacbio.md

 make
 make blasr
 ```
 Copying didn't work either.
 Some issues with the versions available on cedar to compile.
 SO seems like it was a connection issue...
+Tried again, no success.
+I'll try later if LoRDEC or Canu doesn't work since it also produces a lot of files when trying to install.